eyecan-ai/pipelime-python/docs/sequences/sequences.md

 In this section, we will write our first and very simple data pipeline.
 Please keep in mind that **there are far better ways to do this**, the example here is simply to make you familiar with the core pipelime functionalities.

 Pipelime objects should be treated as immutable: i.e. you should not directly modify them, but only create altered copies of them.
-By "modifying" a sequence we really mean to create a new sequence, new samples and new items that contain altered versions of the original data, without never modifying anything in-place: the old sequence still remains untouched.
+By *modifying* a sequence we really mean to create a new sequence, new samples and new items that contain altered versions of the original data, without never modifying anything in-place: the old sequence still remains untouched.
 Be aware, however, that pipelime usually shares any data that is not modified, so the memory footprint of chained operations is usually very low.

 Why did we just say that pipelime objects *should be treated as* immutable and not that they simply *are* immutable?
 Well, this is python and there is no actual way to prevent you from, let's say, modifying a numpy array within an item inplace and pretend nothing has happened.
-We can simply consider this a **bad practice**, and ask you to avoid it, like you would avoid accessing a field that starts with "_".
+We can simply consider this a **bad practice**, and ask you to avoid it, like you would avoid accessing a field that starts with `_`.

 Let's modify the "mini_mnist" dataset by:
 1. Keeping only the samples with even index.
 2. Inverting the color of the images.
-3. Adding a new item called "color" with the average image color.
+3. Adding a new item called `color` with the average image color.
-4. Deleting the "maskinv" item.
+4. Deleting the `maskinv` item.

 We assume you already have a sequence from the previous example.
 If so, start by slicing the sequence to keep only the even samples: